ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

 - As a user (AAU), I want to see a welcome message at the start of a game.

-- AAU, before being prompted for a move, I want to see the board printed out in the console, so that I know what moves have been made.
+- AAU, before being prompted for a move, I want to see the board printed in the console to know what moves have been made.

 - AAU, at the begining of each turn, told who's turn it is: It's player X's turn!

-- AAU, I should be prompted to enter a move, and provided an example of valid input (`'Enter a valid move (example: A1)'`).
+- AAU, I should be prompted to enter a move and be provided an example of valid input (`'Enter a valid move (example: A1)'`).

-- AAU, I want to be able to enter my move's column letter in upper or lower case (a/A, b/B or c/C) to make it easier to enter my move.
+- AAU, I want to be able to enter my move's column letter in upper or lower case (a/A, b/B, or c/C) to make it easier to enter my move.

-- AAU, if I enter a move in an invalid format, or if I try to occupy a cell already taken, I want to see a message chastising me and be re-prompted.
+- AAU, if I enter a move in an invalid format or try to occupy a cell already taken, I want to see a message chastising me and be re-prompted.

 - AAU, after entering a move, I should once again be presented with the updated game board, notified of the current turn, and asked to enter a move for the other player.
 This process should continue until there is a winner or a tie

-- AAU, I should see a message at the end of the game indicating the winner, or stating that the game ended in a tie.
+- AAU, I should see a message at the end of the game indicating the winner or stating that the game ended in a tie.

 ## Hints